-Pondicherry, The Last French Enclave In India — Monique Wells of Discover Paris!
+Pondicherry, The Last French Enclave In India — Monique Wells of Entree to Black Paris

 I stayed at Le Dupleix, a small, handsome hotel named after the most successful French governor of Pondicherry, Marquis Joseph François Dupleix.
 Under his rule, the French gained control over much of south India and the British found their circle of influence restricted to Madras (Chennai).
 Dupleix’s expansion of French control extended the district of Pondicherry (now called Puducherry, a derivative of the Tamil word meaning “new settlement”) to areas that are now part of the states of Kerala and Andhra Pradesh.
 Pondicherry town is only a small part of this district.